mekowalski/react-nasa-images-app/NOTES.md

     - Second method: Async Await
     - able to assign variable to await axios request
     - console.log(response.data.collection.items) still provides list of images

+  - [] Refeactor App comp to not have Axios configuration
+    - Axios config separate then reference within App component

   - [] Also eventually render a list/display of images on the screen